SpinoniRaffaele/tech-notes/azure fundamentals/01 Cloud Concepts.md

 - Public cloud: built, controlled, maintained by a third-party provider.
 - Hybrid cloud: a mix of the two with a bit of private infrastructure being completed by a public cloud infrastructure. (org determine where to run apps, they control security, compliance and legal requirements).
 - Multi cloud: using a set of different cloud providers

-Azure arc are a set of technologies that helps you handle your cloud environment.

 ### Consumption-based model
 CapEx (capital expenditure): one time, up-front expenditure to buy a resource (such as a server) OpEx (operation expenditure): spendings over time for services, such as cloud services.